 A federal court has now set the second primary for Ohio on August 2nd, 2022.
 This election will include state legislative candidates (State House and State Senate) as well as State Central Committee members.
+There may also be local issues on your ballot.
 Between what the state has already provided for funds to county Boards of Elections and what will likely be needed for the second primary, the total price tag to Ohio taxpayers will be in the neighborhood of $30 Million.
 This is a complete waste of taxpayers dollars thanks to the republican party who calls itself the party of fiscal responsibility.

 Federal court implements Statehouse maps

 A federal district court, in a 2-1 decision Friday, implemented Ohio state Senate and House district maps for the 2022 election that have twice been declared unconstitutional partisan gerrymanders by the Ohio Supreme Court.